gablg1/blisp/README.md

 # BLISP - Biel LISP

-A very simple LISP interpreter built in Python, implemented in < 50 lines of code.
+A very simple LISP interpreter built in multiple languages, implemented in < 50 lines of code.

 Usage:
 ```